Amaroq7/SPMod/CONTRIBUTING.md

 ### Goals
 - Ease server's administration
 - Provide API for modules
-- Provide API for plugins using [SourcePawn](https://github.com/alliedmodders/sourcepawn) to work with C(++) structures, classes, functions
+- Provide API for plugins using various scritping languages to work with C(++) structures, classes, functions
-- Be written using C11 and C++17 standards
+- Be written using C11 and C++17 and later standards

 ### Process for suggesting a feature